Creating a New Program

 - Enter the Start Date and Deadline.
 The program will go live on the Start Date and end on the Deadline at midnight of your time zone.
 When they are logged in to SlideRoom, applicants will see a countdown timer showing how many days and hours they have left to complete each application.
 This helps prevent time zone confusion.

 - If desired, add a Grace Period.
 This is optional, but it grants extra time for applicants who have already started their application to complete the process.
-Without a grace period, applicants will no longer be able to submit their application once the deadline has passed.
+Without a grace period, applicants will no longer be able to submit their applications once the deadline has passed.

 - Decide if you want to show your deadline.